microsoft/TypeAgent/README.md

 ### Agent Shell Example

 The main entry point to explore TypeAgent is the Agent Shell example.
-Follow the [instructions](./ts/README.md) in the typescript code [directory](./ts) to get started.
+Follow the [instructions](./ts/README.md) in the TypeScript code [directory](./ts) to get started.

 ## Contributing